ZhongtaiZzhang/comp3601project/README.md

 ## Hardware Components Used

-● Pre-flashed Petalinux image with configured software and example bitstreams on SD card ● KriaKV260andpower supply, ethernet cable, USB cable ● UNSWCSEDesignProject A/B PMODboard
+1. Pre-flashed Petalinux image with configured software and example bitstreams on SD card
+2. KriaKV260andpower supply, ethernet cable, USB cable
+3. UNSWCSEDesignProject A/B PMODboard
-● Adafruit I2S MEMS microphone
+4. Adafruit I2S MEMS microphone
-● Output Specker (Will be connected later for project extension)
+5. Output Specker (Will be connected later for Hardware Audio Output project extension)

 ## Software Pre-requisites

-● Vitis Vivado 2021.1
+1. Vitis Vivado 2021.1
-  o During installation, you need to choose to install the full Vitis package as it will be needed later in this course.
+   - During installation, you need to choose to install the full Vitis package as it will be needed later in this course.
-● IfUbuntu: minicom, if Windows: Putty
+2. IfUbuntu: minicom, if Windows: Putty

 ## Project Description